tadiwah-alt/cloud-banking-api/README.md

 ## Request Flow

-1. A client sends an HTTP request from the browser or an API client.
+1. A client sends an HTTP request from the browser (via the React frontend or an API client).
 2. Nginx receives the request on port **80**.
 3. Nginx forwards the request to the Flask application running inside Docker.
 4. Flask executes the requested business logic.